 Posted: Apr 12 2017

-Is being told you are beautiful a bad thing?
+Being told you are beautiful isn't a bad thing right?
 Generally…no. After all, beauty is defined as a “Combination of shape, color and/or form that pleases the aesthetic senses”.
-Hard to find much in that definition to be upset about.
+We think it is hard to find much in that definition to be upset about.

 Now, it’s certainly not because we’re offended by the comment.
 Rather, it’s because there’s so much more!
 Maybe this is a problem that those of you who won the genetic lottery have as well.
 Like you Tom Brady (we know you’re reading!)

 Beauty is not just skin deep, but the things that really matter can be harder to find if you don’t know where to look.
 That’s why we decided to take a few minutes and talk about what goes on behind the scenes and what goes into the production of our clothing.